nativelibs4java/Scalaxy/README.md

 # Usage with Maven

-With Maven, please use something like the following (untested):
+With Maven, please use something like the following (see full example in `Examples/UsageWithMavenOrWithoutSbtPlugin`):

     <properties>
       <scala.version>2.10.0-RC1</scala.version>